NVIDIAAICITYCHALLENGE/AICity_TeamUW/README.md

 ### Track 1

 Under the "./DET_MST_IPL/" folder

 1. "./obj/" folder: Libraries of .cpp files for compilation
 2. "./src/" folder: Header files
 3. "./darknet/" folder: Edited version of Darknet for C++ interaction
 4. "./data/" folder: Example
-a.	"cfg.json": Important configuration parameters in JSON format
+  1.	"cfg.json": Important configuration parameters in JSON format
-b.  "roi.jpg": Region of interest (ROI) image
+  2.  "roi.jpg": Region of interest (ROI) image
-c.	"vdo.mp4": Input video source (need to provide)
+  3.	"vdo.mp4": Input video source (need to provide)
-d.	"./det/" folder: Detection results in text file (need to create)
+  4.	"./det/" folder: Detection results in text file (need to create)

 The output of object detection in text file follows the format below (following the standard of MOTChallenge).

 <frame no.>,-1,<2D x(left)>,<2D y(top)>,<2D width>,<2D height>,<detection score>,-1,-1,-1,<object class>

 The user can also choose to output plotted frames in video/image.
 But the computation time will increase accordingly.

 ### Track 2

 Under the "./CMK_VEH_TRK_IPL/" folder
 1. "./obj/" folder: Libraries of .cpp files for compilation
 2. "./src/" folder: Header files
 3. "./data/" folder: Example of camera ID 0
-a.	"cam_config.ini": Configuration parameters
+  1. "cam_config.ini": Configuration parameters
-b.  "roi.jpeg": Region of interest (ROI) image
+  2. "roi.jpeg": Region of interest (ROI) image
-c.	"background.png": Input background image to initialize background subtraction
+  3. "background.png": Input background image to initialize background subtraction
+  4. "video.avi": Input video to process
-d.
-"InExCamParam.txt": Camera parameters
+  5. "InExCamParam.txt": Camera parameters

-The text file of camera parameters should include the camera’s intrinsic parameters and extrinsic parameters, and follow the format as follows: fx     0    cx    0    fy    cy    0    0    1
+The text file of camera parameters should include the camera’s intrinsic parameters and extrinsic parameters, and follow the format as follows:

+fx     0    cx    0    fy    cy    0    0    1

 R[0]  R[1]  R[2]  R[3]  R[4]  R[5]  R[6]  R[7]  R[8]

 T[0]  T[1]  T[2]

 P[0]  P[1]  P[2]  P[3]  P[4]  P[5]  P[6]  P[7]  P[8]  P[9]  P[10]  P[11]

 The output 3D vehicle model(s) at each frame are saved in the "./camID/" folder as "carID_frameID.txt": L, W1, W2, H1, H2, H3, H4, X1, X2, X3, X4, Ta, Translation.x, Translation.y, Translation.z, Rotation.x, Rotation.y, Rotation.z, DeformableRange.ScaleLength, DeformableRange.
 ScaleWidth, DeformableRange.ScaleHeight.
 Please read the vehicle modeling paper referred to in our final paper/report to understand the concepts of these parameters.
 The command window output is saved in "log.txt".
 The output frames with 3D models/tracking results plotted are saved in the folder "./results/".
 The FES (Fitness Evaluation Score) for each initialized 3D vehicle model is saved in the folder "./fes_score/" as "carID_fes_scoreframeID.txt".